 Fulton Steamboat Inn $$ Stay aboard a steamboat without ever leaving land at this unique Lancaster hotel, which is also a short drive away from rural and historic Strasburg.

 Tru by Hilton Lancaster East $$ This new establishment reimagines hotels in Lancaster, PA with bright colors and innovative accommodations in the hopes of creating a young and energetic, yet relaxing and comfortable experience.

 Quality Inn $ Located among various Lancaster attractions and famous Lancaster, PA outlets, this hotel’s direct highway accessibility allows for easy travel in any direction.

-You can also check out Lancaster hotel reviews on TripAdvisor.
+You can also check out places to stay in Lancaster on AirBnB.

 Lancaster Without the Amish Use this two-day itinerary to explore the best of Lancaster County’s arts, culture, and food.
 There’s a lot more to the city and county than just the Amish.